Allegheny-Computer-Science-300-S2021/lab01-johnsc1/writing/reflection.md

 ### First Tool - Next-Generation Sequencing

  1. What kind of research is this method or tool used for?
-      It is used in studying the evolution of a genetic sequence over time, especially trying to predict the evolution of viruses and therefore better understand how to control their spread or develop treatment and preventive medications that will work despite this evolution.
+      This method is used in studying the evolution of a genetic sequence over time, especially trying to predict the evolution of viruses and therefore better understand how to control their spread or develop treatment and preventive medications that will work despite this evolution.